Director Orson Krennic: We stand here amidst MY ACHIEVEMENT! NOT YOURS!

 - Inverted when Mike has to give all the credit for winning a major case to Harvey.
 Harvey does not want the credit but Mike is practicing law without a law degree and the publicity surrounding the case could expose his secret.
 Mike was planning to give Harvey most of the credit all along but he is now hit with the realization that due to his deception he will never be able to publicly claim credit for any of his accomplishments.

 - Sheriff Lamb on Veronica Mars is always known to take the credit wherever possible.
-When Mars becomes Sheriff, he makes sure to give credit to a lawyer who helps him - only to have said lawyer run against him in the upcoming elections.
+When Mars becomes Sheriff, he makes sure to give credit to a detective who helps him - only to have said detective run against him in the upcoming elections.

 - In the episode of Star Trek: The Next Generation "Where No One Has Gone Before", a Traveler alien lets a Starfleet officer take the credit for his breakthroughs so he can travel in anonymity.

 - Throughout Imposters, Jules has refused to admit the dark secret her con artist wife Maddie used to blackmail her silence after robbing her.
 In season 2, it finally comes out that in college, Jules had been lovers with her roommate who was a bipolar mess and killed herself.
 Jules was a mess afterward, falling behind in her studies.
 Realizing her major thesis project was due, Jules presented her late roommate/lover's work as her own.
 She was found out with her rich family managed to hush it up but Jules knows any career as an artist will be ruined if the truth gets out.